34 Helpful Anxiety Statistics to Aid Your Battle in 2021

 Most people develop some kind of anxiety before they turn 21.
 It tends to affect their success at school and may lead to fewer job prospects eventually.

-8. Over $42 billion are spent on anxiety disorders in the US every year, according to mental illnesses healthcare reports.
+8. Anxiety statistics from 2020 show that about $42 billion were spent on anxiety disorders in the US every year.

-That means one-third of all the money spent on mental disorders ($148 billion) is used to treat anxiety.
+That means one-third of all the money spent on mental illnesses such as schizophrenia etc. ($148 billion) is used to treat anxiety.

 9. Women tend to suffer from anxiety more often than men.